Ankle Brachial Index Test

 to 0.9, it may mean that a person has peripheral artery disease (PAD) in the blood

-vessels in his or her legs.
+vessels in their legs.

 In PAD, plaque builds up in the arteries.
 It often affects the vessels that bring